kyleconroy/ssf/README.md

+# Sensor Sample Format

-This is the definition of a modern metrics format with the following attributes:
+This is the definition of the Sensor Sample Format, a modern metrics format with the following goals:
-* Standard [statsd](https://github.com/etsy/statsd) fields like name and sample rate
+* Familiarity due to similarities to standard [statsd](https://github.com/etsy/statsd) fields like name and sample rate
 * JSON formatted for ease of generation and consumption
 * Inclusion of units for improved ergonomics after storage
 * Orthogonal tagging for many dimensions